hamzafarooq/maven-mlsystem-design-cohort-1/README.md

 Course Overview
 In this course, you will learn how to leverage the power of large language models to build sophisticated and intelligent applications.
 We will explore various topics, including: <br>

--Introduction to large language models and their capabilities -Understanding the GPT-3.5 architecture and its applications -Data preprocessing and cleaning for language model training -Fine-tuning techniques for domain-specific applications -Best practices for training and deploying large language models -Handling input and generating output from language models -Evaluating and measuring the performance of language models -Optimizing performance and resource utilization
+-Introduction to large language models and their capabilities <br>
+-Understanding the GPT-3.5 architecture and its applications <br>
+-Data preprocessing and cleaning for language model training <br>
+-Fine-tuning techniques for domain-specific applications <br>
+-Best practices for training and deploying large language models <br>
+-Handling input and generating output from language models <br>
+-Evaluating and measuring the performance of language models <br>
+-Optimizing performance and resource utilization <br>